Scaffold-Based Multi-Objective Drug Candidate Optimization: Results Discussion

-The hybrid solution was intended to bridge the gap between allowing the model to learn and rejecting molecules more strictly, but it instead increases computation time for each step and resorts to the additive method the majority of the time.
+Since ScaMARS is only capable of calculating MPNN loss for improved molecules, the use of a geometric mean in the objective function rendered the model nonfunctional.
+The geometric mean exclusively resulted in a score of 0 which prevented the model from learning and improving.
+The hybrid solution was intended to bridge the gap between allowing the model to learn and rejecting molecules more strictly, but it instead must resort to the additive method the majority of the time and increased computation time for each step.
 We did not observe an increase in ability to reach higher scores or raise scores quicker.
-The geometric mean is better suited for filtering solutions, scoring the output molecules in post-processing more strictly.
+The geometric mean is better suited for filtering final solutions, scoring the output molecules in post-processing more strictly.
 Nonetheless, the desirability function still serves as an efficient way of lowering the dimensionality of many properties.
-From 2 properties to 7, ScaMARS still completed 600 steps after five hours.
+From 2 properties to 7, ScaMARS still completed 600 steps in under six hours.
+We clustered all molecules generated during the 6 property run using PaCMAP as shown in figure \ref{PaCMAP}.